 Quick – name the most prominent city located closest to the center of the country – meaning the core 48 states of the union?
 This is a city that has a metropolitan area spilling into two states.

 Omaha is one guess.
 So is Kansas City.
 However, Kansas City is the correct answer for the purpose of this story.
+Perhaps you’re even looking for day trips from Omaha, Kansas City is sure to be full of exciting activities to keep your day or weekend non-stop!

 Any travel story about Kansas City would include the usual tourist spots and well-trodden locations.
 This will not be one of those stories.
 Let me explain.